dinesh-vaidya/dinesh-vaidya/README.md

 - 👋 Hi, I’m @dinesh-vaidya
 - 👀 I’m interested in web development and android app development
 - 🌱 I’m currently learning to create next.js app
-- 💞️ I’m one man team, I never got change to work in team, so have no experience in working in a team
+- 💞️ I’m one man team, I never got chance to work in team, so have no experience in working in a team
 - 📫 How to reach me d4dinesh@gmail.com

 <!---